cirosantilli/x86-assembly-cheat/x86-64/calling-convention.md

         - %st0 holds x87 80-bit floats (`long double)

         - %rdi holds the address of return values that went to memory

+Other surprising ABI points:

+- You can use up to 128 bytes below `RSP` without fear that it will be corrupted by signal or interrupt handlers: <http://stackoverflow.com/questions/13201644/why-does-the-x86-64-gcc-function-prologue-allocate-less-stack-than-the-local-var>.
+This is useful for leaf functions, which don't need to store arguments for further calls.

 Good article: <http://nickdesaulniers.github.io/blog/2014/04/18/lets-write-some-x86-64/>